ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 Follow the steps below to run the tests with the native image.

-1. Follow the steps 1 and 2 in [Build a native executable](#ballerina-native-image).
+1. Follow the steps 1 and 2 in [Build the native executable](#build-the-native-executable).

 2. Replace the content of the `service_test.bal` file with the following under the `tests` folder.
    ```ballerina